-When it comes to building RESTful APIs, PHP’s open source Laravel framework is a leading choice.
-This is one of the reasons why Laravel remains a top 5 backend framework for web development.
-Laravel also makes testing a breeze by providing an easy-to-use testing suite to help you test your API endpoints.
-In this post, we will build a token-based authentication API with Laravel, write tests for our endpoints, and automate the build and testing process with CircleCI.
+When it comes to building RESTful APIs, PHP’s open source Laravel framework remains a top 5 backend framework for web development.
+Laravel also makes testing your API endpoints a breeze by providing an easy-to-use testing suite.
+In this post, we will build a token-based authentication API with Laravel, write tests for the endpoints, and automate the build and testing process with CircleCI.

 Prerequisites